 In other cases, alcohol may slow the body’s ability to break down and get rid of some harmful chemicals.

 Alcohol might affect the body’s ability to absorb some nutrients, such as folate.
 Folate is a vitamin that cells in the body need to stay healthy.
-Absorption of nutrients can be even worse in heavy drinkers, who often have low levels of folate.
-These low levels may play a role in the risk of some cancers, such as breast and colorectal cancer.
+Absorption of nutrients can be even worse in heavy drinkers, who often consume low levels of folate to begin with.
+Low folate levels may play a role in the risk of some cancers, such as breast and colorectal cancer.

 Alcohol can raise the levels of estrogen, a hormone important in the growth and development of breast tissue.
 This could affect a woman’s risk of breast cancer.